-For most of us here at Backpacker, morning coffee falls somewhere in between a habit and a sacred ritual.
+For most of us here at Backpacker, camp coffee falls somewhere in between a habit and a sacred ritual.
 The smell of a fresh cup is a wake-up call—a transition between the part of the day where we’re bleary-eyed and blinking in our sleeping bags and the one where we’re striding down the trail.
-We’ve tried making it any number of ways, from instant coffee shaken up in our water bottles to full-on miniature espresso makers.
+We’ve tried making camp coffee any number of ways, from instant shaken up in our water bottles to full-on miniature espresso makers.

 There really is no “right” way to brew your morning Joe: It comes down to what you’re looking for.
 Ultralighters (and most backpackers, honestly) will prefer instant, which has gotten better and better over the years, while aficionados might be willing to carry a few extra ounces for a higher-quality cup.
-Below, we break down five of the top ways to make your coffee on the trail, and suggest a couple of hacks for making the most of it.
+Below, we break down tips on ingredient selection as well as five of the top ways to make your camp coffee on the trail, and suggest a couple of hacks for making the most of it.

 The Best Methods for Brewing Camp Coffee

 The benefit is right there in the name: Instant coffee is easy to make when you’re bleary-eyed and crunched for time, and you don’t need to clean up any mess or carry out the grounds afterward.
 While instant coffee drinkers have traditionally had to sacrifice a lot of taste (hello, Nescafé) newer, small-batch brands mean that you can actually enjoy your morning cup.